Career options with a Bachelor of Psychological Science or similar.

 The demand for psychology degrees among Australian employers is moderate.
 Despite the popularity of the discipline, the high supply of graduates exceeds the number of job opportunities specifically requiring a Bachelor of Psychology.

-It's worth noting that only a small proportion of psychology graduates become fully registered psychologists due to the minimum 6-year sequence of education and training required.
+Only a small proportion of psychology graduates become fully registered psychologists due to the minimum 6-year sequence of education and training required.
 Hence, the demand for psychologists should not be conflated with the demand for psychology degrees.

-Despite these challenges, an undergraduate degree can still be valuable.
+Despite the challenges, an undergraduate degree can still be valuable.
 Jobs in fields such as case management or psychological support may require minimal additional training.
 Moreover, with further postgraduate education, your BPsych can lay the groundwork for careers in counselling, teaching, and more.

 How Much Does a Bachelor of Psychology Make?

-The median full-time salary for graduates with a Bachelor of Psychology in Australia in 2022 is $70,000 for males, $67,400 for females, and the overall median salary across genders is $67,800.
+The median full-time salary for graduates with a Bachelor of Psychology in Australia is $73,100 for males, $70,000 for females, and the overall median salary across genders is $71,000.

 The data comes from the Graduate Outcomes Survey (GOS), an annual national survey.
 GOS gathers data from recent graduates on their employment status and income levels, providing insight into the job market across various fields of study.